Benefits of DAM in the cloud

 With modern tools like Elasticsearch and MongoDB, and no need for the burdens of physical hardware, Hyland’s Nuxeo Platform keeps modernization cost-effective at scale.

-Amazon Web Services (AWS) is the world’s most comprehensive and broadly adopted cloud, offering over 200 fully featured services from data centers globally.
-Millions of customers—including the fastest-growing startups, largest enterprises, and leading government agencies—are using AWS to lower costs, become more agile, and innovate faster.
+Amazon Web Services (AWS) is the world’s most comprehensive and broadly adopted cloud, offering more than 200 fully featured services from data centers globally.
+Millions of customers — including the fastest-growing startups, largest enterprises and leading government agencies — are using AWS to lower costs, become more agile and innovate faster.